bentomas/node-async-testing/README.md

     node mySuite.js --help

-**node-async-testing** also comes with a command line script that will run all test files in a specified directory (it recursively searches).
+**node-async-testing** also comes with a command line script that will run all test files in a specified directory.
 A test file is one whose name begins with `test-`.
 To use the script, make sure **node-async-testing** has been installed properly and then run: